Isaac C. Parker: Early life

 Born in Ohio, Parker was the youngest son of Joseph Parker and his wife Jane Shannon.
 He was the great-nephew of Ohio Governor Wilson Shannon.
 He was raised on the family farm near Barnesville, Ohio.
 He attended Breeze Hill Primary School, followed by the Barnesville Classical Institute, a private school.
 He taught in a county primary school to pay for his secondary education.
-At 17, he began an apprenticeship in law, called "reading the law" with an established firm, and passed the Ohio bar exam in 1859 at the age of 21.
+At 17, he began an apprenticeship in law, called "reading the law" with an established firm, and passed the Ohio bar examination in 1859 at the age of 21.

 Parker moved to St. Joseph, Missouri between 1859 and 1861, where he joined his maternal uncle's law firm of Shannon and Branch.
 On December 12, 1861, Parker married Mary O'Toole, with whom he had sons Charles and James.
 By 1862, Parker had his own law firm.
-He represented clients in the municipal and country courts.
+He represented clients in the municipal and county courts.